 - The AIS data service hardware reconditioning and upgrade is complete

 - The ADSB data service hardware reconditioning is complete

-- The NCDXF propagation monitoring service hardware reconditioning and upgrade is complete (software work still outstanding)
+- The NCDXF propagation monitoring service hardware reconditioning and upgrade is complete (software work still outstanding including website move)

-- The QuadraFilar Helix (QFH) antenna for the NOAA APT weather service has been repaired following extensive damage caused to it (and alot of other stuff around here including the house roof!) during ex-hurricane Ophelia in mid-October.
-It'll be re-installed shortly.
-A dedicated SDRPlay software defined radio is being used for reception.
+- The QuadraFilar Helix (QFH) antenna for the NOAA APT weather service is installed and has been tested successfully.
+A dedicated SDRPlay software defined radio will be used for reception.
 Software and service automation are being sorted out.

 - A HF Weather fax system solution is being tested.
-Dedicated equipment will be in place by Spring 2018 with an operations service by Summer 2018.
+Dedicated equipment will be in place by Summer 2018 with an operations service by Autumn 2018.

 - A HF Weather RTTY system solution is being tested.
-Dedicated equipment will be in place by Spring 2018 with an operations service by Summer 2018.
+Dedicated equipment will be in place by Summer 2018 with an operations service by Autumn 2018.

 - The primary Cork Harbour weather station is now using Cumulus as data collection & management software and data is being fed to a number of 3rd party weather services (see www.corkharbourweather.ie for full details).